Life, Health and Chemical Sciences

 - The School hosts a wide range of laboratories and facilities managed by experienced laboratory managers, and underpinned by support from dedicated technical staff.

-- We regularly publish high-quality articles in journals with high-impact factors such as Science, Advanced Materials, Nature, Neuroscience, Nature Methods, and PLoS journals.
+- We regularly publish high-quality articles in widely read scientific journals such as Science, Advanced Materials, Nature, Neuroscience, Nature Methods, and PLoS journals.

 - All publications are deposited in Open Research Online (ORO) – the OU’s repository of research publications – to encourage an open access approach to the dissemination of research findings.